Teddy-Parker1388/test-tac/ansible/README.md

 already taken care of by the built-in Tsunami tasks.

 ## Variables
-Certain variables are defined that can be useful when writing application specific Ansible.
+The following variables are defined and can be useful when writing application specific Ansible.

-1. `app_<YAML_FILE>`
+* `app_<YAML_FILE>`
     - Your ansible code has access to all the values in all of the YAML files in your TAC repo.
-They can be accessed using the special `app_<YAML_FILE>` variables.
 Each of the YAML files gets parsed into a variable named `app_<YAML_FILE>`.
 You can then reference values in those variables using dot notation.
     - Example: The `groups` value from the `system.yml` file can be accessed using `app_system.groups`
     - Availability: Image Build & Deploy Time
-2. `ansible_host`
+* `ansible_host`
     - Usage: For getting the hostname/ip of a specific instance.
     - Availability: Image Build (w/caveats) & Deploy Time
     - Image Build Caveats